 - Art: Doodling, you know, with a pencil, watercolors or other tools, like Pencil by 53.
 Another thread: street art & graffiti- the patterns and trends found in this very human-scale embellishment of our cities have been really interesting to me.
 Generations of alternative cultures and stories have left traces of themselves in the streets you walk in every day.
 Keep your eyes peeled for this human-scale urban decor!
 See Instagram feed for #streetart.

 - Having real conversations: I like asking people odd questions to try and get at what they really care about.
 I find it rewarding to our souls to actually get to listen to some one talk about what they really care about and love.
 Do Uber and Lyft drivers find this irksome?
 I have no idea, but I hope not.

-If you have any errant thoughts, suggestions or questions feel free and encouraged to contact me via the comments section or yiling[dot]wong[at]gmail[dot] com.
+If you have any errant thoughts, suggestions or questions feel free and encouraged to contact me via the comments section or via the contact form section.
 I love connecting with people and learning their stories.

 Thanks for reading!